 Today, we have very high-quality facial recognition solutions powered by machine learning and deep learning to ease the process with speed and precision.
 The Face ID scanners of Apple devices and other smartphones is the new way of unlocking by just looking at your screen.

 Tech giants like Apple claims that Face ID is way secure than fingerprint unlock and it’s also 100x easy and fast.
 Fingerprint scanners cannot always work well especially when your fingers are oily or wet.
-But, the facial recognition system works even when you’re warning a sunglass (though it doesn’t work with masks)
+But, the facial recognition system works even when you’re wearing a sunglass (though it doesn’t work with masks).

 The probability of breaking a facial recognition scanner is comparatively less, so several organizations and even government-run firms are slowly implementing facial recognition systems to power up the process.